Trans-spanning ligand

 Trans-spanning ligands are bidentate ligands that can span opposite sites of a complex with square-planar geometry.
 A wide variety of ligands that chelate in the cis fashion already exist, but very few can link opposite vertices on a coordination polyhedron.
 Early attempts to generate trans-spanning bidentate ligands relied on long hydrocarbon chains to link the donor functionalities, but such ligands often lead to coordination polymers.

 History

 A diphosphane linked with pentamethylene was claimed to span across a square planar complex.
 This early attempt was followed by ligands with more rigid backbones.
 "TRANSPHOS" was the first trans-spanning diphosphane ligand that usually coordinates to palladium(II) and platinum(II) in a trans manner.
 TRANSPHOS features benzo[c]phenanthrene substituted by diphenylphosphinomethyl (Ph2PCH2) groups at the 1 and 11 positions.
 The polycyclic framework suffers sterically clashing hydrogen centers.

-Xantphos, SPANphos, TRANSDIP and related ligands
+SPANphos, TRANSDIP, and related ligands

-Xantphos is a trans-spanning ligand, without the steric problems associated with TRANSPHOS.
+TRANSDIP, based on a α-cyclodextrin, is the first ligand to give exclusively trans-spanned complexes, even with d8 metal ion halides.
+Xantphos is sometimes classified as a trans-spanning ligand, with less steric bulk compared to TRANSPHOS.
 SPANphos is comparable to XANTPHOS but more reliably trans-spanning.
-TRANSDIP, based on a α-cyclodextrin, is the first ligand to give exclusively trans-spanned complexes, even with d8 metal ion halides.